home-assistant/home-assistant.io/source/_integrations/xiaomi_miio.markdown

 ## Xiaomi Air Purifier and Humidifier

-The `xiaomi_miio` fan platform allows you to control the Xiaomi Air Purifier, Air Humidifier and Air Fresh.
+The `xiaomi_miio` fan platform allows you to control the Xiaomi Air Purifier and Air Fresh.
+The Air Humidifier uses multiple platforms to allow you to set the target humidiy, control modes and settings.
+Unlike the the Air Purifier and Air Fresh the Air Humidfiers use Home Assistant native integrations and services to support the device.
+Humidifiers cannot setup using a configuration file.

 Supported devices: